Causal Inference Under Approximate Neighborhood Interference: Numerical Illustrations

 \autoref{tempresults} presents the results.
 The first row is the IPW estimator for the indicated exposure effect, and the last four rows are standard errors for the indicated bandwidths.
 We find a large treatment effect of 0.15, which is significant at the 5 percent level across all bandwidths.
 The spillover effect is smaller at 0.04, with larger standard errors, and is statistically insignificant for our suggested bandwidth $b_n=2$ at the 5 percent level.
 The small spillover estimate is largely in line with the estimates implied by Figure 3C of \cite{paluck2016changing}.
-It does not contradict the overall message of their paper, since they find, for example, sizeable spillover effects when comparing treated and untreated schools.
-In contrast, our analysis above only makes comparisons within treated schools, using only a subsample of five schools.
+It does not contradict the overall message of their paper since they find, for example, sizeable spillover effects when comparing treated and untreated schools.
+In contrast, our analysis so far only makes comparisons within treated schools, using only a subsample of five schools.

-To compare treated and untreated schools, note that in the latter, $Y_i=0$ for all $i$ by design.
+To compare treated and untreated schools, note that for the latter, $Y_i=0$ for all $i$ by design.
 Then our estimate of $\hat\mu(0)$ for the treatment effect shows that even untreated units are 8.8 percentage points more likely to wear wristbands in treated compared to untreated schools.
-We compute standard errors for $\hat\mu(0)$ by replacing $Z_i$ and $\hat\tau(t,t')$ in \eqref{bootstrap} with $\ind_i(t) \pi_i(t)^{-1} Y_i$ and $\hat\mu(0)$.
-For $b_n = 0,\dots,3$, the standard errors range from $0.012$ to $0.017$, all of which indicate a statistically significant effect.
+We obtain standard errors for $\hat\mu(0)$ by replacing $Z_i$ and $\hat\tau(t,t')$ in \eqref{bootstrap} with $\ind_i(t) \pi_i(t)^{-1} Y_i$ and $\hat\mu(0)$.
+For $b_n = 0,\dots,3$, the standard errors range from $0.012$ to $0.017$, all of which imply a statistically significant effect.
 Overall, these results indicate that, despite the potential conservativeness of our estimator due to the bias term $R_n$, they can still deliver reasonable standard errors.